evmos/docs/docs/develop/smart-contracts/evm-extensions/ibc-transfer.md

     /// @dev Emitted when an ICS-20 transfer is executed.
     /// @param sender The address of the sender.
     /// @param receiver The address of the receiver.
+    /// @param sourcePort The source port of the IBC transaction.
+    /// @param sourceChannel The source channel of the IBC transaction.
     /// @param denom The denomination of the tokens transferred.
     /// @param amount The amount of tokens transferred.
     /// @param memo The IBC transaction memo. event IBCTransfer(
         address indexed sender,
         string indexed receiver,
+        string sourcePort,
+        string sourceChannel,
         string denom,
         uint256 amount,
         string memo